telerik/ajax-docs/controls/window/client-side-programming/events/onclientresizestart.md

 # OnClientResizeStart

-The **OnClientResizeStart** event of the **RadWindow** fires when the user is about to start resizing the popup.You can cancel the event to prevent the user from resizing the control by calling the `set_canel(true)` method theevent arguments object exposes.
+The **OnClientResizeStart** event of the **RadWindow** fires when the user is about to start resizing the popup.
+You can cancel the event to prevent the user from resizing the control by calling the `set_canel(true)` method the event arguments object exposes.
 You can also entirely disable resizing through the	[Behaviors]({%slug window/getting-started/user-interaction-with-the-window%}) property of the **RadWindow**.

 The event handler receives the following arguments: